arangodb/arangodb/Documentation/Books/AQL/Functions/Miscellaneous.md

 Returns *true* if *document* is a valid document object, i.e. a document without any duplicate attribute names.
-Will return *false* for any on-objects/non-documents or documents with duplicate attribute names.
+Will return *false* for any non-objects/non-documents or documents with duplicate attribute names.

 {% hint 'warning' %}
-This is an internal function for validating database objects and is not supposed to be any useful for anything else.
+This is an internal function for validating database objects and is not supposed to be useful for anything else.
 {% endhint %}

 The primary use case for this function is to apply it on all